Open Bible Data Home About News OET Key

 כִּמְחֹלַ֖ת הַֽמַּחֲנָֽיִם

-The phrase translated as like the dance of two armies could be translated as: (1) like the dance of two armies as the ULT does and refer to a dance that is performed as entertainment for armies.
-Alternate translation: “like a dance performed before armies” (2) “like the dance of Mahanaim” (3) “like two rows of dancers” or “like two companies of dancers” and mean “like you like to watch two rows of people dancing” See the section in the chapter 6 introduction on this phrase for more information about how to translate this phrase.
+This phrase could be translated as: (1) like the dance of two armies which refers to a dance that is performed as entertainment for armies.
+Alternate translation: “like a dance performed before armies” (2) “like the dance of Mahanaim” (3) “like two rows of dancers” or “like two companies of dancers” and mean “as you like to watch two rows of people dancing” See the section in the chapter 6 introduction for more information about how to translate this phrase.